anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Set Default Site Group
 ----------------------------

-Configure default groups for the site it is analog of the permsetup.aspx page.
+Configure default groups for a site.
+It is alternative of the permsetup.aspx page in SharePoint UI.

 .. rubric:: Input Parameters